fmalina/revisions-blocl/activism/thegreatdivide.md

 technological revolution, the “rise of the rest.”
 Others assert that doing anything about it would make us all worse off, by stifling our already sputtering economic engine.
 These are  self-serving, ignorant falsehoods.
-Market forces don’t exist in a vacuum—we shape them.
+Market forces don't exist in a vacuum—we shape them.

 Now we realize that we are paying a high price for our inequality and that alleviating it and promoting growth are  intertwined, complementary goals.
 It